afearbm/new-relic-plugins/nimble/README.md

 The **Blue Medora Nimble Storage Plugin for New Relic** allows you to monitor your Nimble performance data from within the New Relic platform by pulling in metrics from the system and displaying them in a set of intuitive, graph-based monitoring dashboards.

-This guide includes instructions for installing and configuring the Blue Medora Nimble Plugin for New Relic.
+This guide includes instructions for installing and configuring the Blue Medora Nimble Storage Plugin for New Relic.

 ----